gutenbergtools/gutenbergsite/site/policy/collection_development.md

 clear that Project Gutenberg was not as well-suited for those different content types as it is for public domain literature.
 There are now many other outlets for these other types of works, including a self-publishing portal for contemporary authors that is operated by a Project Gutenberg affiliate.

+Project Gutenberg will not remove or deprecate these previous items.
+They were all donated and accepted with the best of intentions, and with the understanding that Project Gutenberg would provide for long-term stewardship and unlimited redistribution.
+Michael Hart expressed unending gratitude to all the people who contributed content, and who digitized previous works.
+Project Gutenberg remains grateful to all of its contributors and volunteers.